chosenmustapha/chosenmustapha/README.md

 ## 🚀 What I'm Up To
 - 🔧 Actively learning DevOps practices, tools, and methodologies
-- 📝 Learning in public and documenting my journey to help others on similar paths
 - ☁️ Exploring cloud infrastructure, CI/CD pipelines, containerization, and infrastructure as code
 - ₿ Interested in contributing to Bitcoin open source projects and connecting with the community